-- During the review of the risk assessment incident statistics, behaviour observations, and inspection reports shall be reviewed to measure the effectiveness of controls. - Treatment actions from level I and II risks shall be monitored, tracked, and reported on during management review meetings and IRM risk review sessions. - Where a frequency of review is not prescribed by specific regulations or standards, the risk assessment shall be reviewed every two years.
+- During the review of the risk assessment incident statistics, behaviour observations, and inspection reports shall be reviewed to measure the effectiveness of controls. - Treatment actions from risks shall be monitored, tracked, and reported on during management review meetings, SHE committee meetings. - Where a frequency of review is not prescribed by specific regulations or standards, the risk assessment shall be reviewed every two years.